-The tour — introduced in 2011 by Rederij Lovers — no longer exists.
-For now.
+That tour — introduced in 2011 by Rederij Lovers — no longer exists.
+But it’s back in a new form: Splashtour.

-Old information and reviews are still, well, floating around online.
-So there is considerable confusion about this unique tour.
+Old articles about the “Floating Dutchman” bus are still, well, floating around online.
+Therefore there is considerable confusion about this unique tour.

-What seemed like an interesting concept fizzled out and was eventually cancelled in 2012.
+What seemed like an interesting concept fizzled out and was eventually cancelled in 2012 because there were too many technical problems.

-However, the company behind the Floating Dutchman successfully operates an amphibious bus tour in the city of Rotterdam.
+However, those early issues have long been fixed.
+And the company behind the former Floating Dutchman successfully operates an amphibious bus tour in the city of Rotterdam.
 Since 2011 its bright yellow Splashtours bus has been taking to the water in the neighborhood of Katendrecht.

-The diesel-engine vehicle will operate on the city’s River IJ — not in Amsterdam’s canals, where emission free sailing is mandatory.
+The diesel-engine vehicle operates on the city’s River IJ — not in Amsterdam’s canals, where emission free sailing is mandatory.

 The Floating Dutchman came and went